Spin-wave hybridization in bismuth iron garnet Mie spheres induced by the inverse Faraday effect: Discussion and outlook

 where $\mathcal H_{\rm eff}=\mathcal H_{\rm exch}+\mathcal H_{\rm dip}+\mathcal H_{\rm IFE}$.
 Projecting this equation onto the same exchange-mode basis as in the Hermitian CMT problem yields a complex coupled-mode matrix,

 with

 Thus, damping enters as an anti-Hermitian correction to the same matrix that governs coherent hybridization.
 For an isolated mode, this simply shifts the eigenfrequency into the complex plane and defines its linewidth through the corresponding diagonal damping matrix element.
 In the two-mode anticrossing problem, one instead diagonalizes the full non-Hermitian CMT matrix and obtains complex eigenfrequencies $\Omega_{\nu}^{\rm NH}=\Omega_{\nu}-i\Gamma_{\nu}$, where the imaginary parts $\Gamma_{\nu}$ determine the decay rates of the hybridized branches.
 In this notation, $\Gamma_{\nu}$ is the modal decay rate, whereas the corresponding full linewidth is $2\Gamma_{\nu}$ in angular-frequency units, or $2\Gamma_{\nu}/2\pi$ when expressed in frequency units.
 For the Kittel and $(1,0,0)$ modes, these analytically calculated decay rates are compared with the corresponding numerical results in Fig.~\ref{fig:Figure_4}(a).
 This provides a direct criterion for observability: the splitting is experimentally resolvable when the optically induced gap exceeds the relevant linewidths of the participating modes.
+Said resolvability criterion is weaker than the strict strong-coupling condition, which requires the coherent coupling rate to exceed the relevant loss rates; here Fig.~3(c) is therefore used primarily as a benchmark for observing a resolved avoided crossing in frequency-domain spectra.

 In this respect, Fig.~\ref{fig:Figure_3}(b) supports the experimental plausibility of the effect.
 For pump intensities in the range $10^4$--$10^6\,\mathrm{W/cm^2}$, the predicted splittings already reach the MHz to hundreds-of-MHz range, while GHz splittings may become accessible at somewhat higher pump intensities under favorable focusing and thermal-management conditions.
 As illustrated by Fig.~\ref{fig:Figure_3}(c), these values become comparable to, and can exceed, the estimated linewidth of the participating spin-wave modes, indicating that the hybridization should become spectroscopically resolvable once the pump intensity exceeds the corresponding threshold, provided that damping and heating remain sufficiently controlled.